Introduction

 Manifest reports

-A consolidated, human-readable CSV file is generated per bucket, listing all files with metadata including S3 URL, size, storage class, and last modified date.
+A file manifest is generated for each user-created bucket.
+The raw inventory data is available in Parquet format and a consolidated, human-readable CSV file is generated listing all files with metadata including S3 URL, size, storage class, and last modified date.

 Public access via CDN (Content Delivery Network)